Attentive multilayer fusion for vision transformers: Introduction

 In this work, we demonstrate how to effectively leverage valuable task-relevant information from a model's intermediate layers to substantially improve performance on diverse downstream tasks.
-Our evaluation shows that although intermediate layers hold valuable, complementary information, applying standard linear probing to representations from numerous layers leads to instability.
-This indicates a challenge in effectively combining features from a wide range of depths using a simple linear classifier.
+Our evaluation shows that although intermediate layers hold valuable, complementary information, applying standard linear probing to representations from multiple layers is unstable.
+This indicates a challenge in combining features from a wide range of depths using a simple linear classifier.
 To solve this, we use an attention-based fusion method that dynamically weights the most informative layers for each task.
-Our approach considers both \CLS and average-pooled (\AP) tokens, combining semantic and \rebuttal{aggregated} spatial information.
-This method improves performance across various domains and\rebuttal{, through the analysis of attention heatmaps,} additionally helps us understand how different tasks use the model's hierarchical structure.
-Through evaluation across \rebuttal{$20$} diverse datasets \rebuttal{and vision models from $3$ different families}, we find that different tasks adaptively leverage distinct layers of the representational hierarchy. ~\rebuttal{Hierarchical fusion is particularly effective for datasets outside the pretraining domain and for models that compress information into summary tokens.
-In contrast, tasks that depend on localized spatial cues benefit from augmenting our approach with complementary spatial aggregation, highlighting the orthogonality between hierarchical and spatial information fusion.} Fig.~\ref{fig:approach_figure} provides an overview of our proposed multi-layer Attentive Probe.
+Our approach considers both \CLS and average-pooled (\AP) tokens, combining semantic and aggregated spatial information.
+This method improves performance across various domains and, through the analysis of attention heatmaps, additionally shows how different tasks use the model's hierarchical structure.
+Through evaluation across $20$ diverse datasets and vision models from $3$ different families, we find that different tasks adaptively leverage distinct layers of the representational hierarchy.
+Hierarchical fusion is particularly effective for datasets outside the pretraining domain and for models that compress information into summary tokens.
+In contrast, tasks that depend on localized spatial cues benefit from augmenting our approach with complementary spatial aggregation, highlighting the orthogonality between hierarchical and spatial information fusion. \Cref{fig:approach_figure} provides an overview of our proposed attentive layer fusion (ALF).